atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-warehouse-to-use.md

 The architecture of the Data Warehouse has implications on how it’ll help your operations scale.
 Differences in different warehouses entail columnar vs. row-oriented storage, and having storage and compute together or separated.
 If there are requirements for ongoing maintenance of your Data Warehouse you will want to know that as well.

-When selecting the right Data Warehouse for your organization, you may also consider whether you want an on-premise or cloud solution.
+When selecting the right data engine for your organization, you may also consider whether you want an on-premise or cloud solution.
 More and more businesses are moving to cloud solutions to take advantage of the “as a service” model and save on hardware costs so we will focus on cloud databases in this section.

-## Warehouse Engines
+## Modern Warehouse Engine Products

-Here are the four main choices for a modern Data Warehouse on the cloud.
+Today, there are three dominant choices for cloud based data warehouse engines: [Amazon Redshift](#amazon-redshift), [Google BigQuery](#google-bigquery) and [Snowflake](#snowflake).
 Note - [all of these are similar and based on the c-store paper.](https://dataschool.com/data-modeling-101/row-vs-column-oriented-databases/)

 ### Amazon Redshift